janus-idp/backstage-plugins/plugins/ocm/README.md

    1. The information about your hub is provided purely by the OCM configuration.
 In order to use this configuration please add the following to your `app-config.yaml` file:

-      ```diff
+      ```yaml
       # app-config.yaml
+      catalog:
+        providers:
-      + ocm:
+          ocm:
-      +   hub:
+            env: # Key is reflected as provider ID.
+Defines and claims plugin instance ownership of entities
-      +     name: # Name of the cluster
+              name: # Name that the hub cluster will assume in Backstage Catalog (in OCM this is always local-cluster which can be confusing)
-      +     url: # Url of the hub cluster API endpoint
+              url: # Url of the hub cluster API endpoint
-      +     serviceAccountToken: # Token used for querying data from the hub
+              serviceAccountToken: # Token used for querying data from the hub
-      +     skipTLSVerify: # Skip TLS certificate verification, defaults to false
+              skipTLSVerify: # Skip TLS certificate verification, defaults to false
-      +     caData: # Base64-encoded CA bundle in PEM format
+              caData: # Base64-encoded CA bundle in PEM format
       ```

-   2. The hub configuration is tied to the kubernetes plugin configuration by providing the name of the hub.
+   2. The hub configuration can be tied to the kubernetes plugin configuration by providing the name of the hub.
 This is useful when you already use a kubernetes plugin in your backstage instance.
 Please add following to your `app-config.yaml` file:

-      ```diff
+      ```yaml
       # app-config.yaml
       kubernetes:
         serviceLocatorMethod: